 1. Decide what mood and setting best describes you.

 There are many different types of photoshoots out there.
 Natalie Chiles Photography shares that the best photographs come from those who are true to their sense of style and vision of what they want as their finished product.
 Therefore if you and your friend have casual, laidback personalities, you might want your photoshoot to reflect that style by going with an in-home photoshoot or nearby coffee shop or local park.
 If you both enjoy dressing to the nines for a more formal vibe, a colorful downtown street or outside of an old church or historical site might be just your style.
 You could also pick a place that has some sort of special meaning to you both- maybe that’s where you first met, where you saw your favorite musician for the first time, or where you both graduated.
 This will also add a level of comfort and ease, which will shine through in your photos.
-Try using a photo angle stabilizer is one way in prepping your shoot to make sure the photoshoot runs as smoothly as possible!
+Using a photo angle stabilizer is one way in prepping your shoot to make sure the photoshoot runs as smoothly as possible!

 2. Outfits – color coordination, type, etc.